AdobeDocs/campaign-classic.en/help/delivery/using/use-case--creating-content-management.md

    ![](assets/contentmgt_jscode_perso_sample.png)

-## Step 5 - Create the publication template {#step-5---creating-the-publication-template}
+## Step 5 - Creating the publication template {#step-5---creating-the-publication-template}

 The next step involves creating a content publication template to link up the schema, the form, and the content construction template.
 This publication template can have several output formats.